javolo/octet/octet/src/examples/AssignmentOne/README.md

  6. Read from CSV (using Andy´s code, searching on the net, problem with path)
  7. Different level of coins (interpreation of eol)
  8. Sounds (jump effect, taking coins)
- 9. Problems found (removal of borders, position the score not following the camera, move border wit never ending screen, jump effect & border bottom space)
+ 9. Problems found (position the score not following the camera, move border wit never ending screen, jump effect & border bottom space)
- 10. Possible improvements (move the camera when the player is around the middle of the screen, include enemies, include boxes, include features to the map such as pipes or stairs, level random generator)
+ 10. Possible improvements (move the camera when the player is around the middle of the screen, include enemies, include boxes, include features to the map such as pipes or stairs, level random generator , modify jump max height with difference between start and finish "y")
  11. Greetings (thanks to Raul (basics of games, matrix understanding, read from CSV and Andy (never ending screen, jump space when touching the bottom border))